madeofpendletonwool/PinePods/completed_todos.md

 0.7.8

-- [] Add youtube feed retention time setting onto settings for each pod
+- [x] Add youtube feed retention time setting onto settings for each pod
 - [x] Finish custom pod notifications
-- [] Validate that mysql and postgres upgrade correctly
+- [x] Validate that mysql and postgres upgrade correctly
 - [] Finish validating every call
 - [x] Weirdly different color trash can on podcast page
 - [x] gpodder pod deletions on local
 - [] validate external pod sync platforms again
 - [x] Fixed issue with time created by timestamps
-- [] Fix up warnings
+- [x] Fix up warnings
 - [x] Fixed up issue with saved search, and queue pages not showing saved and queued status correct in context button sometimes
 - [x] Pinepods news feed not adding at all
 - [x] episode count is being doubled
-- [] Show youtube feed cutoff only on youtube channels - It should also show a notification when updated

-pinepods-1  | Error creating GPodder tables: 1061 (42000): Duplicate key name 'idx_gpodder_devices_userid'
-pinepods-1  | Error setting up platlists: 1061 (42000): Duplicate key name 'idx_playlists_userid'
+- [x] Show youtube feed cutoff only on youtube channels - It should also show a notification when updated pinepods-1  | Error creating GPodder tables: 1061 (42000): Duplicate key name 'idx_gpodder_devices_userid' pinepods-1  | Error setting up platlists: 1061 (42000): Duplicate key name 'idx_playlists_userid'
-- [] ^ On mariadb startup
+- [x] ^ On mariadb startup
+- [] Maybe fix m1 issues

 - [] If you click shownotes while on the episode page of the episode that's currently playing it will take you to an empty screen
 - [] After deleting podcasts searching for them in the same session still thinks they're Added.
 Reloading fixes.
 So, state BS
-- [] Downloading on certain pages is weirdly skippy - It does download fine though.Just status
+- [] Downloading on certain pages is weirdly skippy - It does download fine though.
+Just status
 - [] Main podcast page needs to return saved, downloaded, and queued status
+- [] Main Podcast page doesn't display saved, queued, downloaded episode status.
+This is due to the return function not returning those values
+- [] Need to finish long press finger hold on each episode.
+Thsi should include fixing highlighting issues
+- [] Episode Count for youtube videos doesn't work (doesn't get updated)
+- [] Categories come over pretty broken from gpodder sync

 0.7.7